How to Get a Defaulted Student Loan

 Secondly, you become eligible for the exact same benefits that were available to you prior to the loans going into

-default status.
-That means, all other things being equal, you may become eligible for deferment, forbearance, and
+That means, all other things being equal, you may become eligible for deferment, forbearance, and Title IV.

 Thirdly, your credit reports will no longer show your loan(s) as being in default status.